Table of Contents

-The takeaway here?
-Use relatable stories, as well as real-life examples, to explain concepts and provide a context for your learning objectives.
-Your eLearners will be more invested in the content, and their performance will be the proof in the pudding.
+As you work with your LMS platform, use relatable stories and real-life examples to explain concepts and provide a context for your learning objectives.
+Your eLearners will be more invested in the content, and their performance will reflect that.

 One surefire way to increase novelty in a virtual classroom setting is to incorporate interactive content into your curriculum.
 According to a recent report from SnapApp, 45% of people (with Millennials leading the charge) rank interactive content among their top three preferred types of content.
 But what exactly does that mean?